Ján Chryzostom Korec: Later life

 On 29 May 1991, John Paul II made Korec a cardinal.
 He was invested as a cardinal in a consistory on 28 June and was named cardinal-priest of Santi Fabiano e Venanzio a Villa Fiorelli.

 On 13 June 2012, Korec was admitted to the hospital for a ruptured appendix.
 He suffered a perforated appendicitis and severe peritonitis, and his vital signs were beginning to fail.
 The doctors operated on him, but his condition still remained critical.
 By 18 June, it was announced that his condition had not improved and that he was breathing only by a respirator.
 On 20 June, it was announced that the condition of Korec had significantly improved, which was a great surprise for all of Slovakia.

 Korec remained active in the Church and in his social life.
 He received three honorary degrees from universities in the United States.
 He published regularly, especially in the Slovak magazine "Kultúrny Život".

 After the fall of the Iron Curtain and the revival of democracy in Czechoslovakia, Korec became an influential leader in all aspects of social, economic and political developments in Slovakia.

 He supported Slovak independence and opposed the Christian Democrats, who implemented stringent free-market policies that caused a rapid rise in unemployment and economic hardship.
-He allied himself more closely with the left-wing parties and Slovak Prime Minister Mečiar, who played a significant role in the Velvet Divorce between the Czechs and the Slovaks and tried to maintain a certain political neutrality.
+He allied himself more closely with the left-wing parties and Slovak Prime Minister Vladimír Mečiar, who played a significant role in the Velvet Divorce between the Czechs and the Slovaks and tried to maintain a certain political neutrality.

 The 40 years of communist domination left the Slovak Catholic Church in ruins.
 There was a shortage of priests, and church buildings needed to be renovated.
 In addition, Catholic education had suffered severe drawbacks, and new schools needed to be built.
 There was also a shortage of teachers, and Catholic media was nonexistent.
 Besides restoring the Church and Catholic education, he restored a good relationship with the Jewish minority.

 In 1987, Korec was one of the 24 Slovak activists who signed the "Declaration of Apology," an official apology to all Jews in Slovakia who had suffered deportation during World War II.
 The Cardinal condemned the deportations, which he called "an inhumane act".

 In retirement, Korec lived in Nitra and remained active as a writer and adviser.

+Awards

+For his proper footing and steadfast faith, Korec was granted several awards and honorary doctorates.
+His life's work was also appreciated at foreign universities, including the University of Notre Dame, in South Bend (1986); Sacred Heart University in Bridgeport (1992); and the Catholic University of America in Washington DC (1993).
+Other honorary doctorates were awarded to him by the Cardinal Stefan Wyszyński University, Warsaw (2003).
 In February 2014, Liverpool Hope University, in Britain, awarded him an honorary doctorate for his lifelong achievements on behalf of freedom, democracy and world peace.

-Awards

-For his proper footing and steadfast faith, he was granted several awards and honorary doctorates.
-His life's work was also appreciated at foreign universities, including the University of Notre Dame, in South Bend (1986); University of Sacred Heart, in Bridgeport (1992); and the Catholic University in Washington (1993).
-Other honorary doctorates were awarded to him by the Polish Cardinal Stefan Wyszynski (2003) and Liverpool Hope University, UK (2014).

 He won in 1993, the state prize of the French Republic, in 1995 the state award Rad Stur Class and in 1999 the state award Order of Andrej Hlinka.